 STEP 10: REMOVE STABILIZER

 Once the embroidery design is completely stitched, remove the hoop from your machine.
 Take the embroidered t-shirt out of the hoop.
 Carefully tear away the stabilizer from around the outside of the design.
 If you used an extra cutaway stabilizer, trim this around the design.

 STEP 11: ADD SOFT INTERFACING

-To make the inside of the t-shirt softer where the design is located, cut a piece of fusible interfacing or Sulky Tender Touch the shape of the design or a little larger than the design and fuse it to the inside of the t-shirt.
-This is especially important for children so stitching will not be rough against their skin.
+To make the inside of the embroidered t-shirt softer where the design is located, cut a piece of fusible interfacing or Sulky Tender Touch the shape of the design or a little larger than the design and fuse it to the inside of the t-shirt.
+This is especially important for children so the stitching will not be rough against their skin.

-The t-shirt is now finished and ready to wear.
+The embroidered t-shirt is now finished and ready to wear.
 Have fun creating machine embroidered t-shirts for family and friends.
 Give them as gifts!